codebuff/spelling-correction/README.md

 As a result of this

-when alignment or steps is printed in output,most of the times they will be mostly composed of substitution only since every count in all the matrices are initialized with zero and substitution matrices is highly likely to contain zeroes leading to substitution path being chosen when path is selected by algorithm dynamically
+when alignment or steps is printed in output,most of the times they will be composed of substitution only since every count in all the matrices are initialized with zero and substitution matrices is highly likely to contain zeroes leading to substitution path being chosen when path is selected by algorithm dynamically.